brenns10/brennan.io/_drafts/whats-an-internet.md

 *   When you do "collide" with somebody in conversation, you typically wait a moment and then try again.
-In human conversation, there's usually some negotiation about who should talk first, but in networking, devices just wait a random amount of time before trying.
-That way, there's a decent chance that the two devices that colleded will go at different times.
+In human conversation, there's usually some negotiation about who should talk first, but in networking, devices just wait a random amount of time before trying again.
+That way, there's a decent chance that the two devices that collided will go at different times.
     This is typically referred to as random backoff.
 *   Finally, people frequently acknowledge that they've understood what you've said by nodding.
 Some link layers use acknowledgements just like this.
     WiFi has lots of interference, so it uses these.
-It also retransmits if there was an error in the message.
-Ethernet, on the other hand, does not (since errors are uncommon in Ethernet).

-This isn't really a description of any particular multiple access protocol.
-Each link layer typically combines these elements as well as other ones in a way that can ensure that collisions will be handled and messages will get across the link quickly.

-OK, so with MAC addresses, and a properly designed multiple access protocol, the link layer is mostly complete.
-However, there are a few other issues to solve!
-First is error detection.
-Like I said earlier, we have no guarantees that the physical layer will perfectly send all our bits.
-For all we know, it could get them wrong.
-So, most link-layer protocols implement a "checksum", which is just a number computed from the data in the frame.
-They add this checksum to the frame, and send it with.
-The receiver will compute the checksum itself, and compare it to the checksum included with the data.
-If they don't match, the receiver will typically drop the frame.
-Some link-layers will actually tell the sender that they didn't receive the message correctly, and retransmit the message.
-But not all.
-The link layer, in general, doesn't guarantee that it will reliably get a message across to the other person.
-But, if it does, it will get it there pretty much intact, due to checksums.

-In conversation, humans *sort of* use checksums too.
-You have no guarantee that the person you talk to will hear you correctly.
-But, we generally talk in complete sentences.
-If somebody misheard you, it wouldn't make sense, and they'd probably stop you to ask what you actually said.
-Checksums in action!
+These basic strategies (as well as others) are combined together in various ways to create "multiple access protocols".
+When all the devices on a WiFi hotspot (for example) use WiFi's "multiple access protocol", they are guaranteed that they will be able to send messages and avoid or fix collisions.
+And this pretty much completes our brief look at the link layer.

 ### The Network Layer